kevinslin/seed-xkcd/vault/xkcd.days-of-the-week.md

   license: Creative Commons 2.5
 ---
 ![Not pictured: the elongated Halley's-Comet-like orbit of every Rebecca Black lyric.](https://imgs.xkcd.com/comics/days_of_the_week.png)
+> "Days of the Week", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 ((The whole comic is a single panel, with a circular diagram of the days of the week.))